 Where I live I can receive DAB data on about 5 to 6 channels using a single whip as antenna, so in total I have a choice among over 60 services.
 But, as everywhere, quantity does not imply quality.

 A variant of DRM, DRM++ is meant to be transmitted in the FM broadcast band and has a bandwidth of 96 KHz, also with 1 to 4 services.
-The transmissions I have seen (well, actually only recordings of the raw data of these transmissions) carry 4 audio services.
+The transmissions I have decoded with my software (well, actually only recordings of the raw data of these transmissions) carry 4 audio services (see the picture, left a DRM+ decoder, right a decoder for DRM30).

 DAB (and its later developed variant DAB+) is the "system of choice" in Europe, commercials, both in papers, on (FM) radio and TV urge us to abandon FM and switch over to DAB.